cinchapi/concourse/README.md

 # Concourse

 [ConcourseDB](http://concoursedb.com) is a self-tuning database that practically runs itself.
-Concourse offers features like automatic indexing, version control and distributed ACID transactions to provide a more efficient approach to data management that is easy to deploy, access and scale while maintaining the strong consistency of traditional database systems.
+Concourse offers features like automatic indexing, version control and distributed ACID transactions to provide an intuitive data platform that automatically adjusts to any workload or data scale

 This is version 0.5.0 of Concourse.